nikitamiroshnichenko/pasmo/readme.txt

 SAVEBIN <filename>,<addr>,<length>
-	On last pass file will be written to the hdd fromt he assembled memory, if pc is before the last address datat is undefined. example
+	On last pass file will be written to the hdd fromt he assembled memory, if pc is before the last address data is undefined. example
 	SAVEBIN "build/bank4.bin",$c000,PC-$c000